-The goals of this assignment are to do some basic investigation of the X86 architecture and assembly language, and to begin learning how to use gdb.
+The goals of this assignment are to do some basic investigation of the x86-64 architecture and assembly language, and to begin learning how to use gdb.
 The lab pages have links to a quick gdb summary and to a printable gdb reference card; you can also find other information on Google.

 It will be useful to know that you can get the compiler to generate the assembler source for a program by using "gcc -S foo.c".
 You should also know that to use the debugger effectively, you will need to compile with the "-g" switch.
 In fact, you should just get in the habit of always compiling with "-g"; the situations where it's undesirable are extremely unusual.
 (But note that -S and -g are best kept separate.)
-Also, it's usually wise to compile without "-O" because optimization makes debugging more difficult, and debugging is nearly always more important than optimization.
+Also, it's usually wise to compile with the "-Og" switch so that optimization doesn't make debugging more difficult.
+Remember that debugging is nearly always more important than optimization!
+(Important detail: you can compile with -S and any optimization level, and in fact doing so can produce useful insights.)